 “I have three castles now—all from past Dwarf events.
 What I enjoy most is the friendships.
 We fight together, talk for hours on voice chat, and grow as a team.
 It’s not just about power.
 It’s about the people you meet along the way.”

-David Guo recognized early on where many game companies stumble: they chase short-term revenue and forget the human beings behind the metrics.
-TGI was built specifically to avoid that trap.
+Guo recognized early where many studios stumble: chasing metrics over human experience.
+TGI was built to avoid that trap.

 “Create the best experience possible, and build communities that get better over time.”